Advance Dining Reservations

 To use Disney's Mobile Dining Reservation System:

 - If you're at the parks and have downloaded the 'My Disney Experience' or 'Mobile Magic' app, you can view and book available dining options on the go.
 Learn more about 'My Disney Experience' or 'Mobile Magic'.
-Note: Disney will phase out 'Mobile Magic' by early 2013.

 - Disney FastPass+ Quick Service, which will allow guests to select a quick service restaurants and order food up to 60 days prior to arrival, may be available at the parks in the coming days.
 Disney's FastPass+ Quick Service should also allow guests standing in line for a ride to get a same-day time-window for an available quick service restaurants and order food prior to arrival, using only their smart phones.
 For more info on visit our MyMagic+ Information page.